lsammons/301n2-portfolio/03-portfolio_responsive-mobile-first/03-lsammons-portfolio/README.md

     - As a visitor, I want the viewport properly sized, so that content fits all the size I have available.
     - As a visitor, I want the primary nav to be responsive, so that I can get around using any device.

-  2. As the creator, I want to be able to indicate solo vs team projects in the title of the project.
-(Add rawData field)

 ## Old Stories: Minimum Viable Product (MVP)
 These user stories will guide my development:
  1. As a developer, I want my site to use valid and semantic markup, so that employers will love me.